-- DfE KCSiE 2019 para 76 to 83 - HM Working Together to Safeguard Children 2018 Para 23 to 27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottinghamshire Safeguarding Children Partnership (NSCP) Policy and Practice Guidance.
+- DfE KCSiE 2021 paragraphs 105 to 113 and Annex C has been updated to further clarify about GDPR and withholding information and additional information added which makes clear about the powers to hold and use information when promoting children's welfare. - HM Working Together to Safeguard Children 2018 Para 23 to27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottinghamshire Safeguarding Children Partnership (NSCP) Policy and Practice Guidance.